pchaganti/gx-NoA/README.md

 2.  **Building Depth with Dense Layers**: To create a truly deep and specialized network, a `dense-spanner` chain analyzes the agents of the preceding layer.
 It identifies their core attributes and formulates a "hard request"—a tailored challenge designed to push the boundaries of that agent's expertise.
 It then spawns a new agent in the next layer, specifically engineered to tackle this challenge.
 This process mirrors the creation of specialized hidden layers in a neural network, progressively increasing the system's intellectual depth.

-3.  **The Flow of Understanding**: A user's prompt initiates a cascade of information through the network.
+3.  **Action**: A user's prompt initiates a cascade of information through the network.
 The input layer agents process their assigned sub-problems, and their structured JSON outputs are broadcast to every agent in the subsequent layer.
 This dense, layer-by-layer processing continues until the final layer is reached, constituting a full "forward pass" of collaborative inference.

 ### The Reflection Pass: Learning, Critiquing, and Evolving Goals